RobRendell/gTove/README.md

 * Show pending peer connections before they complete, to aid with troubleshooting.
 * Clients are aware of their version, and offer to force-refresh if connected to newer clients.
 * Add debug button which opens a log of messages, enabled by adding query parameter ?debug=1 to URL.
+* Time-out peers that haven't signalled in a while.

 ## Plans/TODO

-* P2P: Disconnect if a peer hasn't signalled in a while.
 * Prevent hiding minis/templates with visible minis attached.
 Also prevent attaching visible minis to hidden minis/templates.
 * Drive 403 error fetching images not re-trying in file browser?